 I drove home, ate lunch, puttered in the garden and checked the mirror again.
 Surprisingly, I could see changes.

 My forehead was noticeably smoother in appearance.
 Where I once had fine wrinkles, I now had smooth skin.
-The most dramatic difference, however, was around my jaw line.
-That "jowly" appearance had improved ever so slightly, but definitely noticeably.
+The most dramatic difference, however, was around my jawline.
+That "jowly" appearance had improved ever so slightly, but it was definitely noticeable.

 I could feel a difference as well.
 There was no pain or anything like that, just a sensation of tightness over my whole face.